 Definition of Macedonian in English:

-1A native or inhabitant of the republic of Macedonia.
+1A native or inhabitant of the Former Yugoslav Republic of Macedonia.

 - The Persian and Egyptian temples and palaces were a tempting invitation to Alexander's Macedonians and the later Romans, Mamluks, Arabs and Turks, which the subject populace did not too eagerly defend.